Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages

-\paragraph{Representation of the Target Variable as Trend Type.} To further generalize the temporal behavior of maintenance activity and simplify the prediction task, we transformed the continuous trend slopes into categorical trend types: \textit{downward}, \textit{stable}, and \textit{upward}.
+To further generalize the temporal behavior of maintenance activity we transformed the continuous trend slopes into categorical trend types: \textit{downward}, \textit{stable}, and \textit{upward}.
 This discretization reduces noise in the target variable and enables the models to focus on categorical shifts in maintenance dynamics rather than exact numerical magnitudes.
 Such categorical trends also provide more interpretable insights for practitioners.

-Figure~\ref{fig:Rolling_Trend_Classification_Ratios} presents the relative distribution of these trend types over time using a 30-day sliding-window.
-The \textit{stable} trend clearly dominates throughout the observation period, accounting for roughly half of all observations, while the \textit{downward} and \textit{upward} trends alternate at lower but comparable proportions.
+Figure~\ref{fig:Rolling_Trend_Classification_Ratios} presents the temporal distribution of trend types using a 30-day sliding window.
+The \textit{stable} trend clearly dominates throughout the observation period, accounting for roughly half of the observations, while the \textit{downward} and \textit{upward} trends alternate at lower but comparable proportions.
 This pattern reflects the persistence of consistent maintenance activity across the majority of repositories, punctuated by occasional phases of decreasing or increasing engagement.
-Overall, this transformation establishes a robust foundation for the subsequent forecasting task by preserving essential trend dynamics while further reducing noise.
+Overall, this transformation simplifies the prediction task while preserving essential trend dynamics, thereby establishing a robust foundation for subsequent~forecasting.